Teletoon at Night

-Teletoon at Night (branded as The Detour on Teletoon and Teletoon Detour) was a late-night programming block that aired on Teletoon.
+Teletoon at Night (previously branded as The Detour on Teletoon and Teletoon Detour) was a late-night programming block that aired on Teletoon.
 It primarily carried adult animation and other programming targeting adult audiences.

-Teletoon had carried programming targeting teen and adult audiences during the prime time and late night hours since its inception.
-The channel eventually established formal brands for such programming—The Detour on Teletoon and Teletoon Unleashed—in 2001 and 2002; by 2004, the "Unleashed" block was dropped.
+Teletoon had carried programming targeting teen and adult audiences during the prime time and late night hours since its launch.
+The channel eventually established formal brands for such programming, The Detour on Teletoon and Teletoon Unleashed, in 2001 and 2002; by 2004, the "Unleashed" block was discontinued.

 Teletoon at Night was similar in format to the Adult Swim block of Cartoon Network, from which the block acquired most of its programming.
-A Canadian version of Adult Swim was launched as the late night block of the newly-launched Canadian Cartoon Network channel in 2012.
-The two blocks operated in parallel, with most Adult Swim original series eventually moving to the new channel, and Teletoon at Night focusing on other original and acquired adult animation series, as well as films.
+A Canadian version of Adult Swim was launched as a block on the Canadian Cartoon Network channel when it launched in 2012.
+The two blocks operated in parallel, with most Adult Swim original series eventually moving to Cartoon Network, and Teletoon at Night focusing on other original and acquired adult animation series, as well as films.

-On April 1, 2019, the block was permanently discontinued; it was succeeded by the newly-launched Adult Swim channel.
+On April 1, 2019, the block was discontinued, with its remaining programming moving to the Adult Swim channel, which launched around this time.
 The block's French counterpart, Télétoon la nuit, continues to air on Télétoon.

 History

-Final Teletoon Detour logo, 2008 to September 1, 2009.
+Teletoon Detour logo used from 2008 to 2010.
+The "Detour" logotype was first introduced in 2007.

-Since its launch, Teletoon had aired a lineup of adult-targeted programming (which were mixed alongside animated series aimed at teenagers) during the nighttime hours.
-Teletoon at Night's roots lie in two former programming blocks.
-The teenage-oriented block known as "The Detour" launched in 2002, with programs such as The Ren & Stimpy Show, The Ripping Friends, Spy Groove, Time Squad, Grim & Evil, Cybersix, and later Family Guy, Futurama, and Aqua Teen Hunger Force.
-This was in addition to the previously-launched adult-oriented block, "Teletoon Unleashed".
-Programming featured on Teletoon Unleashed included Undergrads, John Callahan's Quads, Mission Hill, The Oblongs, Spicy City, Todd MacFarlane's Spawn, and later Baby Blues, Harvey Birdman: Attorney at Law, MTV's Downtown, and Home Movies.
-When these programs aired on Teletoon Unleashed they were all classified with an 18+ rating so as to attract an adult audience, regardless of the fact that only some of them were explicit enough to require that.
-The Detour block did this very same thing with the 14+ classification.
-The Unleashed block was eventually dropped in March 2004, due to lack of new content, since most of the series that aired on the block only ran for a single season of around 13 episodes, leading to frequent reruns.

-In September 2004, the two blocks were amalgamated, with all-new branding created by Guru Studio.
-For the start of the 2006–2007 season, a new Friday night companion block, F-Night, debuted, featuring a slightly different lineup, mainly comedy series from Adult Swim (such as Tom Goes to the Mayor and Squidbillies).
-In 2009, the block was rebranded as Teletoon at Night.
+Origins

+Since its launch in October 1997, Teletoon had included a selection of adult-targeted programming during the nighttime hours.
+This initially included series such as Duckman, The Simpsons, Captain Star, Highlander: The Animated Series, Dilbert, and Pond Life, as well as animation documentaries and some uncensored anime films.

+In 2001, with the launch of the Adult Swim block on Cartoon Network in the U.S., and the increasing popularity of adult animation, Teletoon launched the adult-oriented Teletoon Unleashed block in September 2001, followed by the teenage-oriented Detour on Teletoon, which launched in September 2002.